giampaolo/psutil/.github/PULL_REQUEST_TEMPLATE.md

 * OS: { type-or-version }
 * Bug fix: { yes/no }
-* Type: { core, doc, performance, scripts, tests, wheels, newapi }
+* Type: { core, doc, performance, scripts, tests, wheels, new-api }
 * Fixes: { comma-separated list of issues fixed by this PR, if any }

 ## Description